web-animations/web-animations-js-legacy/README.md

     [{left: "35px"}, {left: "50px"}, {left: "70px"}]

-See the [specification](http://www.w3.org/TR/web-animations/#keyframe-animation-effects) for the details of the keyframe distribution procedure, and how KeyframeAnimationEffects are evaluated at offsets outside those specified by the keyframes.
+See the [specification](http://www.w3.org/TR/web-animations/#keyframe-animation-effects) for the details of the keyframe distribution procedure, and how KeyframeEffects are evaluated at offsets outside those specified by the keyframes.

 #### Animating along paths